> Folk Music > Songs > The Night Visiting Song

 That the returned lover in this version is back from the grave is evident enough but it is also interesting to record that on asking John to explain the ‘burning temples’ referred to in the final verse he said: “I suppose he was a soul from purgatory and he had to return to it.”

 Norman Kennedy sang the Night Visiting Song on his 1968 Topic album Scots Songs and Ballads.
-This track was also added to the CD reissue of the album The Bird in the Bush: Traditional Songs of Love and Lust.
-Peter Hall commented in Kennedy’s album’s sleeve notes:
+This track was also added to the 1996 CD reissue of the Topic anthology of traditional songs of love and lust, The Bird in the Bush.
+Peter Hall noted on Kennedy’s album:

 Before the times of Puritanism in Scotland, it seems the country was quite permissive in sexual matters, and the practice of bundling is still remembered in the Orkney Isles.
 The custom was to allow a courting couple to be bedded together with sacks tied round the waists to prevent complete consummation of their love, although presumably what could be tied could also be untied.
 The night visiting songs common to the whole of Northern Europe were a celebration of this practice.
 The crowing of the cock at the end of the song is not usual in this type of song and probably indicates a fusion with The Grey Cock (Child 248) in which the lover is a visitor from beyond the grave and must, like all such spirits, return before the break.

 The Voice Squad sang The Cocks Are Crowing on their 1992 album Holly Wood (later reissued as Good People All).
-Frank Harte noted on the first album:
+Frank Harte noted:

 This is one of the many ‘night visiting’ songs that appear in the traditional songs of so many countries.
 I think it is the best song Eddie Butcher ever sang to me.